Is working in campus ministry right for you?

 Campus Ministry Experience

-You will learn and exercise ministry skills in leadership, outreach, and discipleship, engaging incoming students at the University of Florida.
+You will learn and exercise ministry skills in leadership, outreach, and discipleship, engaging students on several campuses in Daytona Beach.

 |